casper-network/docs-archive/theory/abstract-consensus.rst

 Justifications are pointing to previously received messages.
 Let us consider any set of messages :math:`M` closed under taking justifications.
 Let us define the following directed graph:

--  take vertices to be all elements of :math:`M`
+-  take vertices to be all elements of :math:`M`;
 -  take edges (= arrows) to be all pairs :math:`m_1 → m_2` such that :math:`m_2 \in m1.justifications`.

-Such a graph is always acyclic because a cycle in this graph would mean time-traveling is possible (i.e. we assume that listing a message as justification is only possible if this message was first created).
+Such a graph is always acyclic because a cycle in this graph would mean time-traveling is possible (i.e. we assume that listing a message as a justification is only possible if this message was first created).

 We call any such structure **j-dag**.
-We generally assume that every validator maintains a (mutable) representation of **j-dag** reflecting the most up-to-date knowledge on the on-going consensus establishing process.
+We generally assume that every validator maintains a (mutable) representation of **j-dag** reflecting the most up-to-date knowledge on the on-going consensus-establishing process.
 Observe that **j-dag** may be equivalently seen as a POSET, because of the well known equivalence between transitively closed DAGs and POSETs.
 We frequently blur the distinction between DAG-based and POSET-based languages when talking about consensus.

 Please observe that for any message **m**, the collection :math:`m.justifications` determines a sub-dag of the **j-dag**.